Everything is better together

 Choreographer, Dancer, Creative Director

-AJ Velasco is a second-generation Filipino Canadian choreographer, performer, and creative director from Toronto, Canada.
+AJ Velasco is a first-generation Filipino Canadian choreographer, performer, and creative director from Toronto, Canada.
 As a child, he was introduced to different genres of music, played piano, and was surrounded by dancing in family settings.
 Art was solely encouraged to be a hobby during his upbringing.
 He continued to dance throughout his post-secondary education as he pursued a degree in the Sciences and Licensure as a Registered Nurse.
 He achieved what he believed to bring him happiness: secure employment, steady income, and proud parents; yet, he felt dissatisfied.
 Later in his nursing career, AJ was presented with an opportunity to teach dance internationally.
 After much introspection and acceptance of his joy in the arts, he decided to leave nursing to pursue a full-time career in dance.

 Known for his playful and conceptual approach to choreography, he overlays word-play, grooves, and dynamic intricacies to tell stories.
 Using his hip-hop, popping, locking, and house training, he creates work to empower, uplift, and educate.
 A recipient of various awards in Canada, "AJ creates a sense of community and leads with his character, humour and kindness" - Sorah Yang